MicrosoftDocs/cpp-docs/docs/standard-library/time-zone-class.md

 `to_sys` returns a `sys_time` that's at least as fine as `seconds`.
 It's finer if the argument *`lt`* has finer precision.
 The returned `sys_time` is the UTC equivalent of *`lt`* according to the rules of this time_zone.

 The one-parameter overload throws an `ambiguous_local_time` exception if the conversion from *`lt`* to a `sys_time` is ambiguous, and a `nonexistent_local_time` exception if the local time point represents a non-existent local time point.
-Ambiguity can happen when a daylight saving time to standard time transition leads to two instances of a local time point in one day.
+Ambiguity can happen during a daylight saving time to standard time transition.
+Two instances of the same local time point may occur in one day.
 A non-existent local time point represents a time point in the transition from standard time to daylight saving time.

 The two-parameter overload doesn't throw an exception in these cases.
 If the conversion from  *`lt`* to a `sys_time` is ambiguous, `to_sys` returns the earlier `sys_time` if *`z`* is `choose::earliest`, and returns the later `sys_time` if *`z`* is `choose::latest`.
 If the *`lt`* represents a non-existent time between two UTC time points, then the two UTC time points are the same, so `to_sys` returns that UTC time point.

 ### Remarks

 Microsoft C++ supports `time_zone::to_sys` starting in Visual Studio 2019 version 16.10.
+The function is a C++20 feature that requires the [`/std:c++latest`](../build/reference/std-specify-language-standard-version.md) compiler option.

 ## See also